ajisrael/learning-junit/README.md

 ### @SpringBootTest Annotation

 This annotation will load the entire application context of the spring boot app.
 This should be used for integration testing.
 By default `@SpringBootTest` will create a mocked web environment (meaning it won't actually load everything).

+#### Defined Port

 To use a real web server we need to update the properties of the annotation to look like the following:

 ```java
 @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.DEFINED_PORT)